Precision Rifle League – Rules & Standard Operating Procedures (Version 1.8)

 8.2.2 – Targets on average should be approximately 1 and 2 MOA in size, scoring 2 and 1 point per hit respectfully (1 MOA = 1.047” / 2.659 cm at 100 yards thus 10.47” / 26.59 cm at 1000 yards).
 Naturally this will vary a bit depending on the firing position, but provides a par size guide.

-8.2.3 – Any target past 600 yards must be reactive and ideally have a dedicated spotter.
+8.2.3 – Any target past 600 yards must be reactive (ie. steel & not paper) and ideally have a dedicated spotter.

 8.2.4 – No more than 40% of stages should be purely prone.